DonGuillotine/php-practice_sessions/README.md

 ## What to Expect
 - Covered various topics in the PHP programming language
-- Hands-on coding exercises and challenges to apply what I've learnt
+- Hands-on Coding Exercises and Challenges to apply what I've learnt
 - Fully Commented code for easy understanding.